hvasbath/beat/docs/installation.rst

       1.62323296]
     Used the gpu

-You are done with the numerics installations!
+Congratulations, you are done with the numerics installations!

 Main Packages